 On the other hand, in Theorem \ref{Chicago}.(2), we do not suppose that $K$ is fibered nor that $J$ is fibered.
-Therefore our result, Theorem \ref{Chicago}.(2), is stronger than Theorem 2.2 of \cite{Sa}.
+Therefore our result, Theorem \ref{Chicago}.(2), is stronger than \cite[Theorem 2.2]{Sa}.

-Theorem 2.2 of \cite{Sa0} claims the following without a proof: Add the condition `$K$ and $J$ are diffeomorphic to a homology 3-sphere' to Theorem \ref{Chicago}.(2).
-Then (i) and (ii) are equivalent under this condition.
+\cite[Theorem 2.2]{Sa0} claims the following without a proof: Add the condition `$K$ and $J$ are diffeomorphic to a homology 3-sphere' to Theorem \ref{Chicago}.(2).
+Then Theorems \ref{Chicago}.(2).(i) and (ii) are equivalent under this condition.

 On the other hand, in Theorem \ref{Chicago}.(2), we do not suppose that $K$ is diffeomorphic to a homology 3-sphere nor that $J$ is diffeomorphic to a homology 3-sphere.
-Therefore our result, Theorem \ref{Chicago}.(2), is stronger than Theorem 2.2 of \cite{Sa0}. \end{note}
+Therefore our result, Theorem \ref{Chicago}.(2), is stronger than \cite[Theorem 2.2]{Sa0}. \end{note}

 {\bf Note.} Theorem \ref{Chicago}.(2) is not trivial.
-Reason: If we assume a similar condition for 1-knots (resp.
-1-links) to Theorem \ref{Chicago}.(2).(ii), that is, replace 2-handles (resp.
-2-cycles) with 1-handles (resp.
-1-cycles), then the 1-knots (resp.
-1-links), $K$ and $J$, which we obtain, are not equivalent in general.
+Reason: If we assume a similar condition for 1-knots (respectively, 1-links) to Theorem \ref{Chicago}.(2).(ii), that is, replace 2-handles (respectively, 2-cycles) with 1-handles (respectively, 1-cycles), then the 1-knots (respectively, 1-links), $K$ and $J$, which we obtain, are nonisotopic in general.